ddamato/damato.design/content/introduction.md

 # Design **Delightful** Systems

-Hello, welcome to the **DAMATO** Design System!
+Welcome to the **DAMATO** Design System architected by [Donnie D'Amato](https://donniedamato.info)

-Architected by [Donnie D'Amato](https://donniedamato.info), he has built and maintained design systems for [large](https://www.compass.com) [companies](https://www.godaddy.com) by being an active liasion between the product design and engineering teams.
-He has interdisplicinary skills in both art and technology which help craft solutions for different user needs.
-His interest in design systems comes from a curiousity of how the entire system is viewed by the user; how they respond and interact with it.
+Donnie has built and maintained design systems for [large](https://www.compass.com) [companies](https://www.godaddy.com) by being an active liasion between the product design and engineering teams.
+He has interdisplicinary skills in both art and technology which help craft solutions for different needs.
+His interest in design systems comes from a curiousity about how the entire system is viewed by the user; how they respond and interact with it.

+More details about his professional experience in design and engineering can be found on [LinkedIn](https://www.linkedin.com/in/fauxserious/).